HomePrivacy PolicyFeedbackLink to usSite Map

-MS Excel: Test for duplicates in two columns, combined in Excel 2003/XP/2000/97
+MS Excel 2003: Test for duplicates in two columns, combined

-Question: In Excel 2003/XP/2000/97, is it possible to write a macro which would highlight any duplicate values where both columns A and B in two or more lines are the same?
+Question: In Microsoft Excel 2003/XP/2000/97, is it possible to write a macro which would highlight any duplicate values where both columns A and B in two or more lines are the same?

-Answer: Let's take a look at an example.
+Answer: Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)